Terns at Bolsa Chica

 The Elegant Terns Video

 On a Sunday morning in mid-June, I witnessed more than 15 minutes of the spectacular scene in the video below.
-30,000 and 40,000 pairs of Elegant Terns bred at Bolsa Chica this year.
+30,000 to 40,000 pairs of Elegant Terns bred at Bolsa Chica this year.
 All of a sudden, most of them were in the air, resembling European Starlings in a murmuration.
 Watch how the terns seem to move in unison creating great swirling clouds.
 When I left, this stunning aerial ballet was still going on.
 Usually a marauding Peregrine Falcon or Northern Harrier instigates flights of terns like these.
 I scanned the sky above the terns but never did find one.
 That’s a good thing.
 No terns were harmed in the making of this video.

 In years past, the berm where the terns are flying had oil rigs and power poles and lines supplying power to the pumps.
 Peregrines often roosted on multiple poles, waiting to pick off a a tern or Snowy Plover chick.
 But now, the State of California has modified Bolsa Chica to open the back area to the ocean, thus improving the habitat.
 The power poles and oil rigs are gone.
 The sand is clean, and the nearest Peregrine Falcon roosts are almost a mile away.
 Northern Harriers are not present in June.